Scientific Workflow#

 plt.show() # By using `plt.show()` the plot will be displayed in the Jupyter notebook.

-We recommend users starting a new model-fitting problem should always begin by setting up on-the-fly output!
+We highly recommend users starting a new model-fitting problem begin by setting up on-the-fly output!

 Hard Disk Output#

-By default, a non-linear search does not output its results to hard-disk and its results can only be inspected in a Jupyter Notebook or Python script via the result that is returned.
+By default, a non-linear search does not save its results to the hard disk; the results can only be inspected in a Jupyter Notebook or Python script via the returned result.

-• Additional information about a fit (e.g. visualization) can be output (see below).
+Additional information about a fit, such as visualizations, can be saved (see below).

-The code below shows how to enable outputting of results to hard-disk:
+Here’s how to enable the output of results to the hard disk:

 search = af.Emcee(